ungive/discord-music-presence/PRIVACY.md

 and from which regions users are vaguely coming from.
-Additionally, the listed settings are reported in order to understand how many users are interested in application updates.
+Additionally, the listed settings are reported in order to understand how many users are interested in updates of the Software.

 To put this into perspective:
 Nowadays almost all websites use some form of analytics